 This does mean that you can’t get a discount for a Mac or iPad for your child who is currently at school, although the school could make the purchase and provide the equipment for students.

-If you don’t qualify for an Apple Education Store discount, we’d recommend instead checking out the Apple Refurbished Store, which offers discounts for everyone, but you can’t apply a student discount in Apple’s Refurbished Store.
-You could also check our round-ups of the latest and best Apple deals we find at various Apple resellers.
+If you don’t qualify for an Apple Education Store discount, we’d recommend instead checking out the Apple Refurbished Store, which offers discounts for everyone.
+You can’t apply a student discount in Apple’s Refurbished Store.
+We also recommend that you check our round-ups of the latest and best Apple deals we find at various Apple resellers.

 How many products can I buy?

-According to this Sales Policy document on the Australian Apple site and the same on the U.K. Apple Education site, students can purchase the following with education pricing:
+According to this Sales Policy document on the U.S. Apple site and the same on the U.K. Apple Education site, students can purchase the following with education pricing:

 - Desktop Mac: One may be purchased per year